-Conclusion.
-Alternative 2 would be expected to have a long-term, minor to moderate, beneficial impact on visitor education and interpretation due to increased visitor interpretation activities and programs, the expansion of curriculum-based presentations, increased partnership and significance and national uniqueness of the preserve, the National Park Service could generate community interest in resource stewardship of these sites, as well as provide the visitors with a comprehensive understanding of Big Thicket history.
+All these important interpretive activities would allow the preserve staff to engage a wider audience and better demonstrate the unique and interesting resources found throughout the preserve.
+By educating visitors about the ecological and cultural significance and national uniqueness of the preserve, the National Park Service could generate community interest in resource stewardship of these sites, as well as provide the visitors with a comprehensive understanding of Big Thicket history.
 These results could contribute to an improved quality of life for residents of the area and a better visitor experience for visitors to the preserve.